SteveJustin1963/tec-SCOPE/README.md

 - Defines variables for storing angle, frequency, and motor direction.
 - Initialises hardware components and communication interfaces.
 - Includes routines for reading angle and calculating frequency.
-- Converts voltage to frequency.
+- Converts R to frequency.
 - Controls motors and slewing, including manual and automatic slewing.
 - Reads optical encoders and integrates rotary encoders.
 - Implements auto-tracking, guiding, and go-to functionality.